 What Is a Commitment Contract?
-How Putting Money on the Line Changes Everything
+Definition + How It Works (2026)

 What Is a Commitment Contract, Exactly?

 A commitment contract is a binding agreement you make with yourself (or with a platform, referee, or friend) where something valuable, usually money, is forfeited if you fail to meet a specific goal.
-You define the commitment, set the stakes, choose who verifies your progress, and then let the contract hold you to it.
+You define the commitment, set the amount, choose who verifies your progress, and then let the contract hold you to it.

 Why Commitment Contracts Work: The Science of Skin in the Game